About the Office of EDI

 I’m a Ph.D.
 Candidate at the department of sociology.
 My pronouns are she/her in support of all gender-inclusive pronouns.
 My field of research is situated at the intersection of sociology of gender, intersectional feminism, critical race theory, work and organization.
 As an EIL intern, I would like to deepen my research and engagement in areas of Anti-racism and decolonization, Genders and sexual diversities, and pluralism.

-I’m primarily interested in how the University of Calgary can work towards disability justice on campus by deconstructing ableist practices and attitudes.
-I’m also interested in how academic access for students with disabilities can be facilitated through policy, programmatic support, financial assistance, and research.
+Emily is a recent graduate from the Faculty of Kinesiology, obtaining their Bachelor’s of Kinesiology with a minor in Sociology.
+They are primarily interested in how the University of Calgary can work towards disability justice on campus by deconstructing ableist practices and attitudes.
+They’re also interested in how academic access for students with disabilities can be facilitated through policy, programmatic support, financial assistance, and research.

 Jackson is working towards a BSc in Biological Sciences and is excited to create programs to support current and future Indigenous students.
 Previously, he has promoted safe and supportive learning environments within the Residence Education Team and developed undergraduate EDI initiatives in the Department of Biological Sciences.